The Dark Knight III: The Master Race: Issue #2

 The beaten and bloodied Carrie Kelley is manhandled into a police vehicle.
 When prompted, she madly repeats her claim that "Bruce Wayne is dead" three times.
 She is incarcerated as a Jane Doe and Commissioner Yindel spends a month interrogating her, with mixed success.
 Carrie claims the aging Bruce Wayne finally succumbed to battle injuries after years of holding on.
 But when asked about his final resting place, Carrie only makes a sick joke and chides Yindel about her anti-Batman beliefs.

 Back at his laboratory, Ray Palmer fills in Lara about the horrible consequences of his earlier attempts to resize Kandor.
 Baal joins the conversation through a wall-mounted speaker.
 Lara super-hears a summons from her mother and flies away in the blink of an eye.
 Baal and Ray continue talking, leaving off with Baal frowning when Ray makes a reference to God.

 Following some media commentary, Yindel takes reports on the lack of protesters or resistance to Carrie's legal situation, implying that the Mayor is manipulating opinions.
 Yindel remotely oversees Carrie's prison transport.
 At a strategic point en route, Carrie whistles to trigger a non-lethal missile strike on the transport.
-The Batmobile (still refit to tank form per The Dark Knight Returns) advances on the transport.
+The Batmobile advances on the transport.
 A waiting force of squad cars and drones scrambles to surround the Batmobile.
 As it continues to shoot police vehicles, Yindel orders a drawbridge raised to cut off its escape route.
 Police corner the Batmobile against the drawbridge, but find no one inside.
 Its afterburner fires, propelling it over the drawbridge.
 Carrie, who has wedged herself in the undercarriage, escapes when the Batmobile lands on the other side of the river.

 In a desert, Ray attempts his Kandor restoration project involving cables connected to the bottle and a chest-mounted beam projector.
 After a blinding flash, the area is populated by full-sized Kandor citizens.
 However, Ray is shocked to see that some of their number are freshly dead and many more wear the raiments of a cult soon revealed to be twisted, fanatical, and polygamous.
 The regrown Baal introduces their leader as Quar.
 Quar redirects the beam on Palmer.
 Palmer shrinks to a tiny height and Baal steps on him.
 Quar orates about their new home and power.
 He picks up the bottle city, whose inhabitants no longer include any of his followers, and obliterates it with heat vision.

 In the Batcave, Carrie disembarks from the Batmobile and approaches the Batcomputer terminal.
 Bruce Wayne stands there with a crutch and turns to look at her with an unreadable expression.